PICASSO'S PERVASIVE MOTHER AND CHILD PAINTINGS

 ** Stay Connected : Learn More Appreciate More - Join SpainLifestyle.com

-Picasso was first taught by his father, a teacher of art history, and later received a more formal education in art history.
-By the time he was 20 years old, he already knew what kinds of images were known in the world of fine art and thus in the public eye
+Picasso was initially taught by his father, an art history teacher, and later received a more formal education in the subject.
+By the age of 20, he was already familiar with the types of images recognized in the world of fine art and visible to the public.

-As an adult and working artist, Picasso had to become more than just an imaginative visual artist, he had to become a shrewd businessman.
-He had to follow popular trends and themes and be guided by what sold well with the middle classes and investors.
-He also had to try to appease his numerous commercial agents so that they could hawk their paintings to their clients.
+As an adult and professional artist, Picasso had to be more than a creative visionary—he needed to be a savvy businessman.
+He followed popular trends and themes, guided by what appealed to the middle class and art investors.
+He also worked to satisfy his many commercial agents, who were responsible for promoting and selling his work to their clients.

-Picasso painted this mother and child in the summer of 1902 during his melancholic, poor period or, as it is now called, the 'blue period'.
-He and his friends had decided to visit the women's prison at Saint Lazare.
-It was very close to where he lived in Paris.
+Picasso painted this mother and child in the summer of 1902, during his somber and impoverished phase, later known as the Blue Period.
+At the time, he and his friends visited the women’s prison at Saint-Lazare, located near his residence in Paris.

-The desperate poverty in Paris meant that many women had to prostitute themselves, which in turn led to the spread of venereal diseases.
-Apart from the terrible prison conditions, Picasso was deeply disturbed by the presence of children in this prison.
+The severe poverty in the city forced many women into prostitution, leading to the spread of venereal diseases.
+Beyond the appalling prison conditions, what struck Picasso most was the presence of children among the inmates.

-In 1921, Pablo Picasso became a father for the first time at the age of forty.
-His wife was the famous Russian ballet dancer Olga Khokhlova.
-In keeping with Spanish tradition, they named their firstborn son Pablo after his father.
-That same summer, Picasso moved with his wife and son to the fashionable retreat of Fontainebleau, 50 kilometres south of Paris.
-There he threw himself into a frenzy and painted the motif of mother and child after his real-life models.
-Between 1921 and 1923 he created at least twelve.
+In 1921, at the age of forty, Pablo Picasso became a father for the first time.
+His wife, Olga Khokhlova, was a celebrated Russian ballet dancer.
+Following Spanish tradition, they named their son Pablo after his father.
+That summer, the family moved to the fashionable retreat of Fontainebleau, about 50 kilometres south of Paris.
+There, inspired by his new role as a father, Picasso immersed himself in painting the motif of mother and child, using his wife and son as models.
+Between 1921 and 1923, he created at least twelve works on this theme.

-The woman is dressed in a Roman robe, giving us visual clues to an ancient, classical treatment.
-Four years before this event, Picasso had travelled to Rome to design sets and costumes for Sergei Diaghilev's famous Ballets Russes.
-He was fascinated by all the ancient Roman sculptures.
-When he returned to Paris, he began to paint monumental figures inspired by antiquity.
+The woman's attire, a Roman-style robe, signals a classical influence.
+Four years earlier, Picasso had travelled to Rome to design sets and costumes for Sergei Diaghilev’s Ballets Russes, where he became captivated by ancient Roman sculpture.
+Upon returning to Paris, he began to explore monumental figures inspired by antiquity.

 ** end **